sethisaacs/Powershell/README.md

-Collection of powershell scripts written for work
+Collection of my powershell scripts